phoenixframework/phoenix/D_controllers.md

 ### Setting the Content Type

-Analogous to the `_format` query string param, we can render any sort of format we want by modifying the HTTP Accepts Header and providing the appropriate template.
+Analogous to the `_format` query string param, we can render any sort of format we want by modifying the HTTP Content-Type Header and providing the appropriate template.

 If we wanted to render an xml version of our `index` action, we might implement the action like this in `web/page_controller.ex`.